 /blog/ | 2 | 1 | $5 |

-In this case, a page URL (path) is a dimension, and events, a goal conversion, and a sum of goal revenue are metrics.
+In this example, page URL (path) is a dimension, while events, goal conversion and the sum of goal revenue are metrics.

 Device type | Events | Goal conversion | Sum of goal revenue |